Inelastic Dirac Dark Matter: Freeze-out at feeble couplings

 In this case, the freeze-out conditions are similar to the ones of a thermal WIMP and the observed relic dark matter abundance is obtained for a freeze-out time~\cite{Griest:1990kh,Gondolo:1990dk, Edsjo:1997bg}

 This is illustrated by the density evolution for the benchmark in the upper left plot of Fig.~\ref{fig:ratiogamH}, which corresponds to the upper green bullet in the upper plot of Fig.~\ref{fig:phases}.
+At large $\tan \theta$ of region (A), we note the rapid bending of the curves.
+This happens when coannihilations and pair annihilations of the lightest dark state start playing significant role at decoupling of $\chi_1$.
+The relative impact of the mentioned reactions is not important for our discussion as long as condition (A) is satisfied.

 When entering in region (B), defined by Eq.~\eqref{eq:chemdec}, conversion processes are less efficient and the rates $\Gamth_{1\to 2}(x_2)$ are about ten to one hundred times larger than the Hubble rate.
 As a result, the dark matter density departs from chemical equilibrium prior to freeze-out.
 The effect is visible in the second benchmark displayed in the upper right plot of Fig.~\ref{fig:ratiogamH}, corresponding to the second green bullet in the upper plot of Fig.~\ref{fig:phases}.